makrai/notes/rao-2501-WhiSPA-speech-sem-psy-acl.md

 # Intro

-* AI integration of modalities is often fragmented (Lazaro+ 2021; Gu+ 2017).
+* integration of modalities is often fragmented (Lazaro+ 2021; Gu+ 2017).
 * Speech to text models, like Whisper (Radford+ 2022), are often pipelined into text-based language models (LMs, Chuang+ 2020) in order to get the most accurate speech-based representations (see Figure 1).
   * redundant computational costs from having two LMs in the pipeline, and representations remain incomplete of the full spectrum of human expressions (Zhang+ 2023; Lian+ 2023).
-* in psychological and social scientific applications, representations from text-based LMs demonstrate superior performance than direct speech representations (Lukac, 2024; Chen+ 2024).
+* in psychological and social scientific applications, text-based LMs demonstrate superior performance than direct speech representations (Lukac, 2024; Chen+ 2024).
 * we seek to bridge the semantic and psychological representation gap between